Artist Statement

 Working Process

 My work starts with color.
 Color in art is as seasoning in food - it’s the flavor that makes the dish.
 So, first, I decide ‘what I’m hungry for,’ and I grab tubes of paint that seem to fit that flavor/color profile.
 They are never the same from painting to painting, or even from day to day within the same painting.
-The subject evolves from color shifts, lines, smudges and gestural brushwork, often with the texture of the paint itself serving as the source of my inspiration.
-Moving from thin, transparent washes, reminiscent of my watercolor days, to opaque strokes of thick impasto paint, reminiscent of my work in pastels, the variations of my paint handling are of equal importance to the light and the subjects I present.
-Everything works together to weave a tapestry of color with added elements of recognition and surprise.
+The subject evolves from color shifts, lines, smudges and gestural brushwork, always emerging from within the working process, and working together to weave a tapestry of color with suggestions of recognition and surprise.